Ways to Engage

 - Participate in Justice Leaders Engaging and Developing, a JWM program that offers training, leadership skill development, and support to local churches and UCC members who seek tangible ways to move our world towards justice.

-Click on the links below for resources on these topics.
+Click on the links below to jump down to resources on this page

 JWM economic justice web pages